What art auction prices don't tell you

 Ruby's most recent item to come up for auction, a sculpture called "Snake," failed to sell at Phillips in London even at a low estimate of £15,000 ($18,000).

-Between the lines: While most work consigned to auction comes as a result of the "three Ds" (death, debt, divorce), a lot of Sterling Ruby pieces are simply unwanted.
+Between the lines: While most works consigned to auction come as a result of the "three Ds" (death, debt, divorce), a lot of Sterling Ruby pieces are simply unwanted.

 They're what Kazakina groups as "ashtrays, collages, and resin sculptures" — lesser works that were bought by collectors not because they particularly wanted them, but because they understood that buying such pieces was necessary if they wanted to be able to buy one of Ruby's in-demand paintings.